Please see the calendar for details of our services.

 The electoral role is currently 23.
 Congregations are mainly elderly with an average attendance of 13.
 The schedule of services is varied; Holy Communion on the first and third Sundays of the month and lay led services of Morning Praise and All Age Worship on the second and fourth Sundays respectively.
 On fifth Sundays, the 6 Parishes of the Mission Community come together for a joint service held at the member Parish Churches in rotation.

 Finances – General Fund income for 2020 was £13,033 with expenditure of £15,201.
 There are separate restricted funds for Fabric, Churchyard and School.
 The Common Fund commitment of £8,137 was paid in full.
 Most regular attendees participate in our Stewardship Gift Aid Scheme.

 Churchmanship – Through our services and worship we endeavour to put worship and faith into practice through prayer and scripture, sacrament and music.
 The PCC is committed to encouraging and enabling as many people as possible to worship at our Church and to become part of our Church community.
-The PCC maintains an overview of worship and with the guidance of our Rector makes suggestions on how our services can involve the range of people who live within our Parish.
+The PCC maintains an overview of worship and with the guidance of our Associate Priest makes suggestions on how our services can involve the range of people who live within our Parish.